 You can never forget that the person visiting your website only wants to know, "What's in it for me?"

-As you have worked through the website redesign and development process, you should have already identified your primary audience.
+As you worked through the website redesign and development process, you identified your primary audience.
 For many of you, that audience is prospective students.
 Remember that they are always the "me" on your website.

 So, don't just give them meaningless facts, even if your dean or director says you have to announce those facts.
 They want to know why those things matter and... what's in it for them.